-If you have problems printing, check the printed Troubleshooting Guide; the documentation delivered with your printer; and the VAIO-Link website (www.vaio-link.com).
+If you have problems printing, check the printed Guide to Troubleshooting and Recovering your VAIO System; the documentation delivered with your printer; and the VAIO-Link website (www.vaio-link.com).

 Connecting an i.LINK device

 Your VAIO computer includes a 4-pin i.LINK port on the front of the system and a 6-pin i.LINK port on the back of the system.
 Use these ports (i) to connect an i.LINK device such as a digital video camera recorder, or to link up two VAIO computers so you can copy, delete or edit files.